aussie-battler/Salty-Dog-Exile-Recruit-Ai/README.md

 **Optional Extra: RECRUIT AI FROM PLACED OBJECTS ON THE MAP.**

-1. You will need to place obects (I chose a statue Land_AncientStatue_01_F) around the map and mark them on the map in your mission.sqm file.
+1. You will need to place objects (I chose a statue Land_AncientStatue_01_F) around the map and mark them on the map in your mission.sqm file.

-Follow this tutorial by @BetterDeadThanZed: http://www.exilemod.com/topic/5604-include-your-custom-objects-and-buildings-in-a-server-addon/
+Follow this tutorial by @BetterDeadThanZed: https://goo.gl/MZZ6ph

-**Wnat to make changes?**
+**Want to make changes?**

 1. Change the XM8 logo at: